ma3xco/white-paper/README.md

   - 24/7 support via chat and email; MTX holders receive priority routing.
   - Hints: Tradeoffs (UX vs. trust); upgradeability; standards supported; compliance impact.
 - How do users onboard (email/social signup, OAuth with Google, seedless, social recovery)?
+  - Users onboard using Sign in with Google or Sign in with Apple (OAuth).
+On first login, they set an in‑app password/passcode.
+A wallet mnemonic is then generated locally on the device and never leaves the device unencrypted.
+The mnemonic is stored only as an encrypted blob in device secure storage and as a user‑bound cloud backup (iCloud on iOS; Google Drive App Data on Android), encrypted with a key derived from the user’s passcode (hash).
+Subsequent sessions unlock with the passcode, with optional biometric convenience on supported devices.
   - One‑tap onboarding with Google or Apple sign‑in.
 After OAuth, the wallet is ready to use.
   - Optional email‑based identity linking to enable Gmail send; seedless UX with secure device binding.
   - Hints: Step-by-step flow; fallback paths; recovery setup defaults; bot/Sybil defenses.